camille-the-eel/giftastic/README.md

 View gifs of any topic of your choice on a dynamic web page that utilizes the GIPHY API.

 On page load, there are several preset buttons for the user to chose from to display.
-Upon clicking, each button will append to the top of the page with twelve gif stills of it's respective topic.
+Upon clicking, each button will append to the top of the page, twelve gif stills of it's respective topic.
 Every gif is also captioned with it's rating (G, PG, PG-13, etc).

 Simply click anywhere on the image to animate the gif stills.
 Once animated, the user can click again to return the gif to a still state.